 - spices if desired: bay leaf, cloves, coriander seeds, peppercorns, cinnamon sticks

-- Cut six of the lemons into quarters but don't cut all the way through.
-Leave about 1/2 inch at the bottom to keep the lemons attached.
+- Cut lemons into quarters but don't cut all the way through.
+Leave about 1/2 inch at the bottom intact to keep the lemon pieces attached.

 - Stuff about 1 tablespoon of salt into a cut lemon and stuff the lemon into a clean 1-liter jar.